 Click 'Save Import Template'.
 The Import Template is now listed in your overview of Import Templates.
 Click the green 'run' button on the right side of this overview to run the Import Template.
 Select the CSV file you want to use and inspect the displayed fields to see whether everything has been configured correctly.
 If everything is correct, click 'Next' to run the Import Template.

 The Import Template will now connect the strings in this CSV file to the Objects in your nodegoat environment.
-Depending on the size of the CSV file and the amount of Objects in the Types you are using this can take seconds or several minutes.
+Depending on the size of the CSV file and the amount of Objects this can take seconds or several minutes.
 The blue status bars update you on the progress.
 Once all strings are processed, the results are shown.
 If any ambiguous data is found, the Import Template will ask you to make a choice based on the data in your CSV file.

 In this case we are importing 117 Objects of people that all have a place of birth and a place of death, so we have a total of 234 strings.
 The import process first checks whether there are any duplicates and whether these strings have been stored before as a 'String to Object Pair' (during another import process).
 Here 126 new strings in the Type 'City' are found.
 These are checked against the Objects in this Type.
 Of the 126 strings, 66 have an unambiguous match: strings like 'Wiepersdorf' and 'Deventer' match with only one Object in the Type 'City'.
 The remaining 60 strings have more than one, or no match in the Type 'City'.
 These have to be disambiguated by hand: